How Do I Find a Clinical Trial That’s Right for Me?

 I think I’m eligible.
 Now what?

 Once you’ve found a study and confirmed you’re eligible for it, deciding if it’s the right one for you can still be hard.
 There may even be more than one study that looks promising.
 Again, it’s important to learn as much as you can.

 Talk with someone connected to the study.
 This could be the clinical investigator or principal investigator (PI) – the person in charge of the study – or a research coordinator.
 Research coordinators are usually nurses.
 One of their jobs is to make sure that people meet eligibility criteria before they get into a study.
 They also make sure that the study protocol is followed for each patient.
 They often serve as a link between study patients and their doctors.

 Both PIs and research coordinators should be able to answer your questions about the study.
-(See the section “Should I think about taking part in a clinical trial?” for a list of questions you might want to ask.)
-They can give you answers about their particular clinical trial, but they are not likely to be helpful in discussing other studies you might be thinking about.
+They can give you answers about their particular clinical trial, but they won’t be helpful in discussing other studies you might be thinking about.
 What’s more, they could be biased (even if they don’t mean to be) toward their own study.

 If you haven’t done so already, talk to your doctor about the clinical trials you’re looking at.
 Bring in whatever information you can, so that your doctor can help you figure out what might be right for you.
 No doctor knows about every clinical trial being done, but your doctor knows your medical situation best and can probably tell you if the study is worth considering.
 This discussion can take some time, so you might need to make a special appointment to allow your doctor enough time to look over the information.